yudaitanaka1026/ChatGPT_NMLE_Japan/README.md

 ## Scripts

-Each script contains two types of code, one for non-comprehension questions and one for comprehension questions.
+Each task contains two types of code, one for non-comprehension questions and one for comprehension questions.

 Setup requires: